Understanding Local SEO Ranking Factors: What Google Prioritizes

 How to Encourage and Respond to Reviews Ethically

-Ask for reviews after a successful interaction, include a link in email signatures, and make the process frictionless.
-More importantly, respond to every review, even the bad ones with professionalism and sincerity.
+Ask for reviews after a successful interaction, include a link in email signatures, and make the process as frictionless as possible.
+More importantly, respond to every review, even the bad ones, with professionalism and sincerity.

 Local Links & Community Presence: The Hidden Powerhouses